HaleemaSadia/Portfolio/README.md

   - Multiseletion of images from gallery.
   - Live video streaming from drawing.
   - Realtime Messaging using Firebase Notifications.

+## HolyGod
+It's a client based project and I was the core developer of this project.
+It is an app for Media channel providing live streaming and recorded shows.

+- #### _What I've Learnt_
+  - Live video streaming and video controls.
+  - Audio and video controls according to design needs.
+  - Animations using Animated library from React Native.
+  - MapView using react-native-maps for showing location markers of nearby events.

 ## Clean City
 It's a client based project and I was the core developer of this project.
 It's a digital platform for service providers and consumers.